zuki/tock/doc/reference/trd-syscalls.md

 Peripheral driver-specific system calls (Subscribe, Command, Allow, Read-Only Allow) all include two arguments, a driver identifier and a syscall identifier.
 The driver identifier specifies which peripheral system call driver to invoke.
-The syscall identifier (which is different than the Syscall ID in the table above) specifies which instance of that system call on that driver to invoke.
+The syscall identifier (which is different than the Syscall Class ID in the table above) specifies which instance of that system call on that driver to invoke.
 For example, the Console driver has driver identifier `0x1` and a Command to the console driver with syscall identifier `0x2` starts receiving console data into a buffer.